ankostis/qmk_firmware/keyboards/bastardkb/charybdis/4x6/keymaps/charyoku/readme.md

   without layer;  space/tab for both sym & num layers.
 - outer columns: caps-lock keys and nice-to-have keys like `;` and `/`.

-## Deviations from Miryoku

-- Swap `,` with `-`, the former being much usefull in programming, the latter's place in the num+left thumb rhymes with `.` also there when num-typing.
-- Navigation keys are layed-out in a "cross" pattern;  many changes in nav & pointer layers are due to this.

 ## Features